elixirschool/elixirschool/README.md

 You can access lessons at [ElixirSchool.com](https://elixirschool.com).

 _Feedback and participation are strongly encouraged!
-Please see [Contributing](CONTRIBUTING.md) for more details on how to get involved._
+Please see [Contributing](CONTRIBUTING.md) for more details on how to get involved.
+Be sure to review our [style guide](https://github.com/elixirschool/elixirschool/wiki/Lesson-Styleguide) before submitting changes._

 ### Running Locally